encelo/nCine_14Years_Presentation/slides.md

 ## 📸 2025 - Wet Paper

-- The GGJ game is still in development and will be a new showcase for users
+- The GGJ game has been in development for months after the jam, it's the latest showcase for users
   - With custom shaders, statistics, load/save settings in TOML format, music, joystick vibration
   - A dogfooding experience to make nCine better (remember the Blender Open Movies?) 🐶